Skip to content

 3. Check issue type and status filters are correct

-4. Try fetching without filters: smm jira fetch
+4. Try fetching without filters: smm jira fetch-issues

 Next Steps